 Paul is co owner of Beevision Productions and Hop To It Productions.
 A creative thinker with excellent team skills and strong storytelling abilities, Paul is passionate about music, film and comedy.
 Paul’s body of work includes feature films, broadcast and multi-platform documentaries, TV series, commercials, and music videos.

-Paul began his broadcast career with CKSO in Sudbury while still attending high school.
-Constantly learning he purchased a 16mm film camera and started making short films.
-At the age of 21 he was hired by the CTV Television Network in Toronto.
-Paul thrived here for 19 years, working as a technical director, editor, director, graphic designer and animator.
+At the age of 21 Paul was hired by the CTV Television Network in Toronto where he thrived for 19 years, working as a technical director, editor, director, graphic designer and animator.
 Some of his most memorable productions were the live coverage of the Olympics in Calgary, Barcelona and Lillehammer.

 In 1997 Paul partnered with Nina Beveridge to expand Beevision Productions into a full service post-production and broadcast design facility.
 Their work together included film VFX, broadcast animated openings, commercials and the editing and finishing of TV series.
 With clients that included The Raptors, CTV, CBC, TSN, Global and more, their business flourished but Paul and Nina wanted more.
 They wanted to create their own content.